bitovi/documentcss/pages/guides/publish.md

 @hide sidebar
 @outline 2 ul

-Once you've created the Live Style Guide, you may want to be able to publish it to share it with stakeholders.
+Once you've created the Living Style Guide, you may want to publish it to share it with your team.

 ## The Generated Site

-However you decide to publish your Live Style Guide, everything you need has been generated in the output directory defined in your `document.json` configuration file.
+However you decide to publish your Living Style Guide, everything you need has been generated in the output directory defined in your `document.json` configuration file.
 In our guides, this directory is `styleguide`.
 Simply publish this entire folder and you'll have a self-contained site.

 ## Live Hosting

-Your Live Style Guide will automatically change and evolve along with your project.
+Your Living Style Guide will automatically change and evolve along with your project.
 However, if you'd like your published guide to change as well, you'll need to do some additional setup based on how you're hosting the site.

 ### GitHub Pages